34 Quick Breakfast Ideas That Actually Fill You Up

 29) Breakfast Nachos

 Spread tortilla chips on a plate, top with hot scrambled eggs and cheese, and let the heat melt everything together.
-Add salsa, avocado, or beans if you’ve got them.
-It’s quick, fun, and a clever way to use half a bag of chips.
-Eat with a fork or lean into the chaos and scoop.
+If you have them, you can add salsa, avocado, or beans.
+This is a quick and fun clever use for half a bag of chips.
+Eat with a fork or embrace the chaos and scoop.

 30) Pancakes